A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Discussion

 Drawing on prior work \citep{hu2021variable} that combines bootstrap imputation and BART for variable selection among incomplete data, we develop a way in which riAFT-BART can be used to select important predictors among incomplete, clustered and censored survival observations.
 This strategy is general enough to accommodate any missing data pattern and is highly flexible as it leverages BART to model the relationship between survival times and covariates.
 As demonstrated by both simulations and the case study, this elevated modeling flexibility gave rise to substantially better variable selection results, particularly in terms of identifying predictors of complex functional forms, compared to existing variable selection methods suitable for clustered survival data.
+In general, we recommend using smaller values for the selection threshold, such as $\pi = 0.1$ or $\pi = 0.2$, when employing riAFT-BART for variable selection.
+Furthermore, the determination of the optimal selection threshold value can be achieved through cross-validation.
+Specifically, the most suitable threshold value ought to yield a set of selected variables that result in better cross-validated predictive performance.

 There are several important avenues for further research.
 First, the riAFT-BART model could be extended to include the random slopes and accommodate the cluster-level covariates.
 Correspondingly, a variable selection method can be developed to identify important predictors at both the individual level and the cluster level.
 Second, using flexible modeling techniques alone will not address violations of the no unmeasured confounding assumption required for causal inference.
 Developing a formal sensitivity analysis approach \citep{hu2022aflexible} for unmeasured confounding would be a worthwhile and important contribution.
 Finally, our bootstrap imputation-based variable selection procedure is can be computationally demanding on a alrge dataset.
-Although the bootstrap resampling can be computed in parallel on multiple cores when such resources are available, it would be worthwhile to develop strategies that could offer substantial computational savings.
+Although the bootstrap resampling can be computed in parallel on multiple cores when such resources are available, it would be worthwhile to develop strategies that could offer substantial computational savings. \begin{acknowledgement} This work was supported in part by award ME-2021C2-23685 from the Patient-Centered Outcomes Research Institute, and by grants R21CA245855 and 1R01HL159077-01A1 from the National Institute of Health. \end{acknowledgement} {\bf{Data Availability Statement}}